Below we set out the rights of children and young people to access help from an independent advocate in a variety of situations.

 Our Children and Young People’s Advocates Network seeks to uphold the legal and human rights of children and young people in England through promoting and supporting excellent advocacy.

-If you are an independent advocate working with children and young people in England, we hope you will join us.
+If you are an independent advocate working with children and young people in England, we’d love you to join us.

 - Help the Network grow into a thriving advocates’ community with peer support and advice;